cwybro/RHCWebsite/README.md

 Click on the `Pull requests` tab and select `New pull request`.
 Make sure the `base` branch is set to wherever you'd like to merge your changes into (usually `master`), and the `compare` branch is set to your branch.

+**Remember:** Before a CI setup (automated testing server) is in place, make sure all tests pass locally before creating a pull request

 ----

 #### 4. Get approvals